2020 Youth Empowerment Program final projects

 This year, participants in our Youth Empowerment Program tackled issues of environmental justice, microplastics, climate change and more in their final projects.

 Even through this summer of COVID-19, our Youth Empowerment Program (now the Environmental Stewardship Institute) met regularly online or at Como Park, safely distanced.
-And we were still able to gather as a group to participate in restoration work, tour the Upper Harbor Terminal redevelopment site in North Minneapolis and host guest speakers who covered topics of interest to the students.
-And at our last meeting, each participant presented their final project.
+We were still able to gather as a group to participate in restoration work, tour the Upper Harbor Terminal redevelopment site in North Minneapolis and host guest speakers who covered topics of interest to the students.
+And at our last meeting, participants presented their final projects.

 Each participant chose a topic they were deeply interested in for this independent project.
 They did their own research and we connected them with professionals who specialize in their areas of interest.
 Program participants also decided what format their project would take — whether research-based, artistic, a piece of writing or something interactive.
 We ended up with an array of unique and creative projects.